 - 1 large apple cored and cut into small to medium sized chunks

-- 1 teaspoon organic canola oil or other neutral-flavored oil, divided
+- 1 teaspoon avocado oil or other neutral-flavored oil, divided

 - Salt to taste

 - ½ medium-sized yellow onion sliced very thinly into half moons